 Paying attention to all 3 of the ABCs is important.
 Talk to your doctor about how to manage your ABCs to help reduce your risk of diabetes-related complications, like heart disease.
 Click on each of the ABCs below to learn more!

-You can help control your ABCs in a variety of ways, including healthy eating, getting more active, taking medication, and keeping track of your ABC goals.
+You can help control your ABCs in a variety of ways, including healthy eating, getting more active, taking medication, if prescribed, and keeping track of your ABC goals.
 Talk to your doctor about an ABC management plan that’s right for you.
 Click on each of the options below to learn more!